This light and fluffy marble cake has a tender crumb and uses 10-11 eggs. Perfect for backyard chicken owners who need to clear some counter space!

 Melt the chocolate chips in a double boiler.
 Fill a small pot half way with water.
 Place a heat proof bowl (pyrex or metal works nicely) on top of the pot, making sure just the bottom of the bowl fits into the top of the pot.
 Turn heat to low and add chocolate chips to the heatproof bowl.
 Melt the chocolate, stirring occasionally and being very careful not to let any water get into the bowl.
 (This will make your chocolate “seize” and then it wont be usable.)
 When the chocolate has melted set aside.

-In the bowl of a stand mixer, or a large bowl with a hand held mixer, cream the butter, sugar and vanilla until light and fluffy.
+Cream butter, sugar, and vanilla.
+In the bowl of a stand mixer, or a large bowl with a hand held mixer, cream the butter, sugar, and vanilla until light and fluffy.
 This will take 2-3 minutes at medium-high speed.

 Add the eggs one at a time, mixing between each addition.
 Scrape down the sides of the bowl.